 - caretaking services for the education sector.

-- a business contracts another business to perform work that was being performed inhouse
+- where a business contracts another business to perform work that was being performed in house

-- if your employer is a contractor and they lose a contract to perform services and the contract is granted to another business
+- where a contractor loses a contract to perform services and that contract is granted to another business

-If a business is restructuring, people in the types of jobs listed above can choose to work for the new company on the same terms and conditions they currently have.
-If they make this choice, they will become employees of the new employer.
+In the above circumstances, the affected employees can choose to work for the new company on the same terms and conditions they currently have if:

 If redundancy terms cannot be agreed on with the employer, then the Employment Relations Authority may decide an appropriate redundancy provision.

-For more information see the Ministry of Business, Innovation and Employment’s Labour Information website.
+Businesses employing 19 or fewer employers may be exempt from accepting transferred employees.
+For more information see the Ministry of Business, Innovation and Employment’s Employment NZ website.

 Back to top

-What help is available to someone who's been made redundant?
+What help is available to someone who has been made redundant?

-Work and Income has an information service called Redundancy Support.
-They can tell you about any income support you may be entitled to, training opportunities, and help you find another job.
+You may be eligible for help from Work and Income.
+They can also advise you about any income support you may be entitled to, training opportunities, and help you find another job.